paulyuk/functions/ai/text_summarization/dotnet/function_app/README.md

 # Azure Functions
 ## Text Summarization using AI Cognitive Language Service

-This sample shows how to take text documents as a input via BlobTrigger, does processing using the AI Congnitive Language service, and then outputs to another text document using BlobOutput binding.
+This sample shows how to take text documents as a input via BlobTrigger, does Text Summarization processing using the AI Congnitive Language service, and then outputs to another text document using BlobOutput binding.

 ## Run on your local environment